beckfordp/Shopping/README.md

  - Uses observables, but also abstracts away the offer associated with each item in a BasketItem object.

  My submission is the ShoppingCalculator, just wanted to try something more challenging.
  I'm new to Functional Reactive Programming (FRP).
-My real expertise is still Object Orientation.
+My real expertise is Object Orientation.
  I like the idea of being able to mix programming styles.